cheshire-cat-ai/docs/mkdocs/faq.md

 #### Why the Admin does not provide Basic (username/password) or Third-party Authentication (such as OAuth)?

-The admin page is an administration/debugging panel.

-The only use case is to provide a more convinient way to interact with the cat with **basic** authentification through api_key.
+The only use case of the Admin is to provide a more friendly way to interact with the Cat with **basic** authentication through an  `api_key`.

 ## Basic Info